DMovies - Your platform for thought-provoking cinema

 Sweet Dreams

-Three very different women fight for their perceived home, in this exquisite allegory of Dutch colonial relations in Indonesia at the turn of the century - from the 76th Locarno Film festival
+Three very different women fight for their perceived home, in this exquisite allegory of Dutch colonial relations in Indonesia at the turn of the century - from the Official Competition of the 2nd Mediterrane Film Festival (in Malta):

 The story takes place in a farm at the heart of the dense Indonesian rainforest, in what was then known as the Dutch East Indies, in the year of 1900.
 Agatha (Renee Soutendijk) and her husband (Hans Dagelet) are the ageing owners of a the plantation and the factory.
 They enjoy a comfortable lifestyle, with a horde of employees ensuring that the business runs smoothly.
 Slavery has been abolished, however working conditions are barely commendable, and payments are often delayed.
 Jan has a child with his employee Siti (Hayati Azis), a young boy called Karel.
 The topic of the child’s fatherhood remains tacit, allowing Agatha and Siti to retain a civilised relationship.